162173 Ryugu: Landing sites

+Exploration

 Hayabusa2 mission

 The Japan Aerospace Exploration Agency (JAXA) spacecraft Hayabusa2 was launched in December 2014 and successfully arrived at the asteroid on 27 June 2018.
 It returned material from the asteroid to Earth in December 2020.

 The Hayabusa2 mission includes four rovers with various scientific instruments.
 The rovers are named HIBOU (aka Rover-1A), OWL (aka Rover-1B), MASCOT and Rover-2 (aka MINERVA-II-2).
 On 21 September 2018, the first two of these rovers, HIBOU and OWL (together the MINERVA-II-1 rovers) which hop around the surface of the asteroid, were released from Hayabusa2.
 This marks the first time a mission has completed a successful landing on a fast-moving asteroid body.

 On 3 October 2018, the German-French Mobile Asteroid Surface Scout (MASCOT) lander successfully arrived on Ryugu, ten days after the MINERVA rovers landed.
 Its mission was short-lived, as was planned; the lander had only 16 hours of battery power and no way to recharge.

 Hayabusa2 touched down briefly on February 22, 2019, on Ryugu, fired a small tantalum projectile into the surface to collect the cloud of surface debris within the sampling horn, and then moved back to its holding position.
 The second sampling was from the subsurface, and it involved firing a large copper projectile from an altitude of 500 metres to expose pristine material.
 After several weeks, it touched down on 11 July 2019 to sample the subsurface material, using its sampler horn and tantalum bullet.

 The last rover, Rover-2 or MINERVA-II-2, failed before release from the Hayabusa2 orbiter.
 It was deployed anyway on 2 October 2019 in orbit around Ryugu to perform gravitational measurements.
 It impacted the asteroid a few days after release.